goquantra/trading-using-options-sentiment-indicators/README.md

 ### ****Volatility Measures****

 **Generating a buy order:**
-An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=4&unit_no=11) where you will learn how to generate an order to buy S&P 500 futures contracts , if the value of VIX exceeds the threshold value (i.e. thresh = 22).
+An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=4&unit_no=11) where you will learn how to generate an order to buy S&P 500 futures contracts, if the value of VIX exceeds the threshold value (i.e. thresh = 22).

 **Closing an open Buy position - 1:**
-An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=4&unit_no=12) where you will learn to check if the value of VIX exceeds the threshold value (i.e. thresh = 22); we will buy S&P 500 futures.
-In this exercise, if the S&P 500 futures contract value is trading 5% above its bought price, we will sell the contract and book a profit.
+An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=4&unit_no=12) where you will learn to check if the value of VIX exceeds the threshold value (i.e. thresh = 22); we will buy S&amp;P 500 futures.
+In this exercise, if the S&amp;P 500 futures contract value is trading 5% above its bought price, we will sell the contract and book a profit.
 We will then update the required fields and flags to avoid conflicts in our codes.

 **Closing an open Buy position - 2:**
-An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=4&unit_no=13) where you will learn to check if the value of VIX exceeds the threshold value (i.e. thresh = 22); then we will buy S&P 500 futures.
-If the S&P 500 futures value is 5% above its bought price, we will sell the futures contract and book a profit.
-In this exercise, if the S&P 500 futures value is 5% below its bought price, we will sell the futures contract and book a loss (our stoploss condition).
+An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=4&unit_no=13) where you will learn to check if the value of VIX exceeds the threshold value (i.e. thresh = 22); then we will buy S&amp;P 500 futures.
+If the S&amp;P 500 futures value is 5% above its bought price, we will sell the futures contract and book a profit.
+In this exercise, if the S&amp;P 500 futures value is 5% below its bought price, we will sell the futures contract and book a loss (our stoploss condition).
 We will then update the required fields and flags to avoid conflicts in our codes.

 **Appending trade data:**
 An [exercise](https://quantra.quantinsti.com/startCourseDetails?cid=39&section_no=4&unit_no=14) where you will learn to use the append() method.
 The append() method adds a single item to an existing list.
 It does not return a new list, but it rather modifies the original list.
 We will modify the ‘stoploss' and ‘mtm’ list in this exercise.